 Google Sheets, the tool used for cross-script analysis, did not offer variety of font designs for Armenian letters, which made it difficult for the Latin GP to replicate Armenian GP’s results.
 Thus, an alternate application, Microsoft Excel, was used, which did offer more variety of font styles as seen in the snapshot.

-Grundschrift is the current standard repertoire by law for the German state of Hamburg and is being endorsed for use across all German states.
-Similar glyphs are also used in other repertoires of didactic hand-writing repertoires of German-speaking countries such as the Swiss Basisschrift - https://www.basisschrift.ch/aufbau-und-didaktik).

 Cf. also the discussion of the in-script variant in between 00E6 Latin Small Letter Ae and 0153 Latin Small Ligature Oe (D.2.1. and D.2.2.).